matnvd/claude-primer/README.md

 claude-primer snapshot | jq .
 ```

 Severity (`health`) is computed in Rust, so the menu bar and `status` can't disagree about what counts as a problem.

-It reads local files only — zero tokens, zero network, and it never invokes `claude`.
+The only `claude` invocation it can make is `/usage`, which spends nothing and opens no window; a test asserts that is the sole prompt it can ever pass.
+That call is pinned to the same empty working directory the primes use.

 ### Building it

 `swiftc` against the Command Line Tools SDK. **Full Xcode is not required** — the bundle is assembled by `make menubar` and ad-hoc signed, which is enough for a locally built app (no quarantine flag, so Gatekeeper doesn't prompt).

+`make install` **restarts the app** if it was already running — replacing the bundle on disk doesn't touch the running process, so without that a reinstall silently appears to do nothing.

+The **⌃⌥C** shortcut uses Carbon's `RegisterEventHotKey` rather than `NSEvent.addGlobalMonitorForEvents`.
+The AppKit route can observe every keystroke you type, so macOS gates it behind an Accessibility prompt; the Carbon one registers a single combination with the window server, hears nothing else, and needs no permission.
+It is unregistered on quit so it doesn't linger.

 `LSUIElement` is set, so there's no Dock icon and nothing in the app switcher.
 Launch-at-login uses a LaunchAgent rather than `SMAppService`, because the bundle is ad-hoc signed and `SMAppService`'s behaviour depends on signing identity while launchd's does not. `menubar enable` terminates any hand-launched copy first, since launchd execs the binary directly and bypasses the usual single-instance dedup.